Alloweius History, Family Crest & Coats of Arms

 Early Origins of the Alloweius family

-Another 195 words (14 lines of text) covering the years 1440 and 1772 are included under the topic Early Alloweius History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Alloweius research.
+Another 98 words (7 lines of text) covering the years 1440 and 1772 are included under the topic Early Alloweius History in all our PDF Extended History products and printed products wherever possible.

 Alloweius Spelling Variations